 While there is no other equivalent to Torvehallerne Food Market in town, for those who like to browse food outside of a traditional restaurant setting you could also consider WestMarket, offering food from all over the world, the smaller Tivoli Food Hall or the uber-cool Rebel Food collection of food trucks focussing on entrepreneurship and mouth-watering creations.

 Yes, we are leaving Copenhagen again – but with the Copenhagen Card and Denmark’s incredible public transport, this brief excursion up the coast toHelsingør (Elsinore) is simple and easy, and entirely worth it!

 Occupying a strategically important headland overlooking the Sund, a narrow stretch of water between Denmark and Sweden, the Royal castle of Kronborg is not only one of the most unique places in Denmark, but also holds tremendous symbolic value to the Danish people.

 For many visitors, however, Kronborg Castle is more famed as the setting of Shakespeare’s Hamlet (and the even more famous ‘To be, or not to be: that is the question’ line).

-During the summer months Kronborg Castle today plays host to a troupe of actors who move through chambers, rooms, and courtyard playing out this world-renowned drama of murder, lust, and drama in a surprisingly tasteful manner.
+During the summer months, Kronborg Castle today plays host to a troupe of actors who move through chambers, rooms, and courtyards playing out this world-renowned drama of murder, lust, and tragedy in a surprisingly tasteful manner.

 Of course, even without the Hamlet connection, you should visit Kronborg for its magnificent yet straightforward beauty as a castle complete with original spires, towers, columns, and copper roofs.

 Whether you decide to visit Kronborg or not (hint: you should) on the same train line but just 22 mins out of Copenhagen at Klampenborg station you will Jægersborg Dyrehave, or just the Deer Park.
 Another UNESCO World Heritage site as part of the Par force hunting landscape in North Zealand, a collection of royal hunting grounds on a custom-designed landscape with ruler-straight forest roads with squares in the Baroque style.
 Yes, basically the monarch’s grand way of claiming his power over nature.

-Today is Dyrehave is notable for it’s huge, ancient stands of oak trees and large populations of red and fallow deer – as well as being a popular recreations area for biking, hiking or horse riding.
+Today is Dyrehave is notable for it’s huge, ancient stands of oak trees and large populations of red and fallow deer – as well as being a popular recreational area for biking, hiking or horse riding.